kshlsa/fortress/docs/users/basics/transactions.md

 :::

 <!--
-TODO: explain what transactions are on Torque and blockchains.
+TODO: explain what transactions are on Fortress and blockchains.
 Explain that transactions can be identified by hashes and that they can contain multiple messages.
 Why can transactions fail?